Ultraviolet: Blockers, absorbers, and windows

 Ultraviolet absorbers are molecules used in organic materials (polymers, paints, etc.) to absorb UV radiation to reduce the UV degradation (photo-oxidation) of a material.
 The absorbers can themselves degrade over time, so monitoring of absorber levels in weathered materials is necessary.

 In sunscreen, ingredients that absorb UVA/UVB rays, such as avobenzone, oxybenzone and octyl methoxycinnamate, are organic chemical absorbers or "blockers".
 They are contrasted with inorganic absorbers/"blockers" of UV radiation such as titanium dioxide and zinc oxide.

 For clothing, the ultraviolet protection factor (UPF) represents the ratio of sunburn-causing UV without and with the protection of the fabric, similar to sun protection factor (SPF) ratings for sunscreen.
 Standard summer fabrics have UPFs around 6, which means that about 20% of UV will pass through.

 Suspended nanoparticles in stained-glass prevent UV rays from causing chemical reactions that change image colors.
 A set of stained-glass color-reference chips is planned to be used to calibrate the color cameras for the 2019 ESA Mars rover mission, since they will remain unfaded by the high level of UV present at the surface of Mars.

 Common soda–lime glass, such as window glass, is partially transparent to UVA, but is opaque to shorter wavelengths, passing about 90% of the light above 350 nm, but blocking over 90% of the light below 300 nm.
 A study found that car windows allow 3–4% of ambient UV to pass through, especially if the UV was greater than 380 nm.
 Other types of car windows can reduce transmission of UV that is greater than 335 nm.
 Fused quartz, depending on quality, can be transparent even to vacuum UV wavelengths.
 Crystalline quartz and some crystals such as CaF_{2} and MgF_{2} transmit well down to 150 nm or 160 nm wavelengths.

 Wood's glass is a deep violet-blue barium-sodium silicate glass with about 9% nickel(II) oxide developed during World War I to block visible light for covert communications.
-It allows both infrared daylight and ultraviolet night-time communications by being transparent between 320 nm and 400 nm and also the longer infrared and just-barely-visible red wavelengths.
+It allows both infrared daylight and ultraviolet night-time communications by being transparent between 320 nm and 400 nm and also the longer infrared and far-red light.
 Its maximum UV transmission is at 365 nm, one of the wavelengths of mercury lamps.